WHAT EXACTLY DOES THE WRITER'S VOICE MEAN?

 1. Describe yourself in three adjectives

-Take a look at some of your writing.
+Look at your writing.
 Is it humorous?
 Aspirational?
 Clinical?
 Dark?
 Write down three words that you feel describe you and your writing style.

 2. Ask others to describe you in three adjectives